rrishi0309/-Children-s-Steps-Pediatric-Hospital---AI-Powered-Appointment-Feedback-System/README.md

-# 🏥 Children's Steps Pediatric Hospital - AI-Powered Appointment & Feedback System
+# 🏥 Ken AI - AI-Powered Appointment & Feedback System

 Welcome to the official repository for the **Children’s Steps Pediatric Hospital AI Assistant**, a project built by **Rishi Ramesh** for the 2025 GenAI Hackathon at the University of Utah.